Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.2] “Vona je to holt vášeň, ale nejhorší je to, když to přijde na ženský.
 V Praze II byly před léty dvě vopuštěný paničky, rozvedený, poněvadž to byly coury, nějaká Mourková a Šousková, a ty jednou, když kvetly třešně v aleji u Roztok, chytly tam večer starýho impotentního stoletýho flašinetáře a vodtáhly si ho do roztockýho háje a tam ho znásilnily

-Šousková was an abandoned lady from Praha II. who together with Mourková raped an impotent geriatric by Roztoky.
+was a deserted lady from Prague II who, together with Mourková, raped an impotent geriatric near Roztoky.

 Quote(s) from the novel